DrDBanner/inmanage/docs/index.md

 - **Use with existing installs?** Yes.
 Run a backup, then use `core update`.
 - **Deletes anything?** No silent deletes; old versions are moved aside.
-- **Web updates okay?** Yes, but inmanage gives you versioned backups and rollback.
+- **Web updates okay?** Yes, but inm gives you versioned backups and rollback.
 - **Docker?** Yes, with correct mounts and a real shell for the enforced user.
 - **Failed install?** Retry or rollback to the previous version directory.
 - **Config wrong/old?** Edit or delete `.inmanage/.env.inmanage` to regenerate.